 Do you provide classes in other languages?

 Yes.
-Our adults, parents, and families classes can be taught in either English or Spanish.
-We conduct classes in either English or Spanish so that participants can converse and share freely with each other, and we so not offer bilingual programming.
-We do not have the capacity to provide classes in languages other than English or Spanish ourselves, but we are happy to work with sites who can provide instructors or translators to serve students who speak other languages.
+We offer Spanish-language instruction and materials for the following curricula: Cooking Matters for Adults, Cooking Matters for Families, and Cooking Matters for Parents.
+We conduct classes in either English or Spanish, so that participants can converse and share freely with each other.
+We do not offer bilingual programming, and we do not have the capacity to provide classes in languages other than English or Spanish ourselves.
+However, we are happy to work with CM Hosts who can provide instructors or translators to serve students who speak languages other than English and Spanish.

 Is there a cost to the CM Host agency or to Cooking Matters participants?

 No. We work with many organizations who can help us cover the costs of our Cooking Matters programs for low-income families and many who cannot.
 We do not decide whether or not to work with CM Host partners based on their funding.
 However, we do ask our CM Host partners to help us cover the cost of Cooking Matters programming at a level that is feasible for their agency.
 Please contact us (you can find the relevant Community Programs staff member for your location on our staff page) for more information about sharing costs.
 Note that having a member of your staff teach in Cooking Matters classes for your participants can help us cover the cost of classes.
 We require that Cooking Matters classes be free for participants.